Edited by John R. Crawford & Lauren E. Nuffort

 Misrepresentation or Omission in Applications for Insurance

-Introduction; Common Subjects of Misrepresentation in Insurance Applications; Nature and Effect of Misrepresentations in Applications for Insurance; Risk of Loss; Timing of Misrepresentation; Burden of Proof – Question of Fact or Law; Misrepresentation as Affecting the Rights of Third Parties; The Agent’s Role; Attempting to Insure a Known Loss; Misrepresentation in Applications Concerning Potential for Future Claims; Incontestability Clauses; Effect of Renewal on Misrepresentation or Concealment in the Original Application; Estoppel/Waiver/Inconsistent Act; Misrepresentation in Making a Claim
+Introduction; Common Subjects of Misrepresentation in Insurance Applications; Misrepresentation by Applicant: Minnesota Statutes section 60A.08, subdivision 9; CIVJIG 59.25: Misrepresentation – Application for Insurance; Life Insurance; Risk of Loss; Timing of Misrepresentation; Burden of Proof – Question of Fact or Law; Misrepresentation as Affecting the Rights of Third Parties; The Agent’s Role; Attempting to Insure a Known Loss; Misrepresentation in Applications Concerning Potential for Future Claims; Incontestability Clauses in Life Insurance Policies; Effect of Renewal on Misrepresentation or Concealment in the Original Application; Estoppel/Waiver/Inconsistent Act; Misrepresentation in Making a Claim

 – Lauren E. Nuffort